codeironside/alx-pre_course/README.md

-# this is my first alx projec
+# this is my first alx project